 Women considering breast reconstruction in the Baltimore area will find a concerned, empathetic, and experienced specialist in Dr. Alyson Wells of Valley Plastic Surgery.

-A board-certified plastic surgeon, Dr. Wells has the elite level of training and experience necessary to restore the breasts following treatment for breast cancer, including mastectomy and lumpectomy.
+A double-board-certified plastic surgeon, Dr. Wells has the elite level of training and experience necessary to restore the breasts following treatment for breast cancer, including mastectomy and lumpectomy.

-There are a variety of techniques used for reconstruction of the breasts.
-Your ideal method depends on the type of cancer treatment, anatomical considerations and whether reconstruction is performed at the time of the mastectomy (immediate reconstruction) or some time following mastectomy (delayed reconstruction).
+There are a variety of techniques used for reconstruction of the breasts following mastectomy or lumpectomy.2 Your ideal method depends on the type of cancer treatment, anatomical considerations, and whether reconstruction is performed at the time of the mastectomy (immediate reconstruction) or some time following mastectomy (delayed reconstruction).

 Dr. Wells may recommend a combination of techniques in order to create the most beautiful, natural appearance.

 There are several benefits of choosing an implant reconstruction.
 If you would prefer a shorter surgery and recovery time, implant reconstruction following mastectomy or lumpectomy could be beneficial for you and your goals.

 Candidates for an implant reconstruction are women who do not need to have radiation therapy and who do not desire extra incisions in other areas of the body to excise skin and muscle flaps.